 Find a nice spot on the ground or in a tree, get comfortable by either standing, sitting or lying on the ground, and pay attention to your surroundings with your senses.
 What can you smell, hear, see and feel?
 How do they make you feel?
 This is a great way to focus on your surroundings and really connect with the nature around you.

 Gardening without gloves so you are able to feel the earth, the plants and really connect with what you are doing is a great way to practice earthing.
+Use opportunities when you are tidying up, planting veggies and flowers, or learning how to get rid of moss.
 Just mind the nettles!

 When earthing try different textures and different ways, you may have a favourite.
 But most importantly, listen to your body telling you that you need to just stop for a minute and let your body feel the earth below you.

 Have you tried any of these earthing technique?
 I would love to know if you have a favourite?